SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 **Summary**

 This setup is extremely minimal.
-It's recommended to replace the buckle with a good 3D-printed one.
+It's recommended to replace the buckle with a good 3D printed one.

 **👍 Pros:**
 - So bare-bones that any part can be replaced if needed.